alphagov/govuk-rfcs/rfc-182-flexible-pages.md

 We will begin by representing the history page schema of flexible sections in a hard-coded YAML file within the `frontend` application, to allow spike frontend work to be carried out without the dependency of a publishing interface.

 For MVP the aim will be to have a publishing interface to replace the YAML file.
-This interface will be the minimum required to create only a history page, based on the idea for a preset page type (proposed earlier), but with the potential for more flexibility in the underlying data structures, to build on for future work.
+This interface will be the minimum required to create only a history page, based on the idea for a preset page type (proposed earlier).
+There will be no choice of flexible sections or reordering of them as part of the MVP, but there will be potential for more flexibility in the underlying data structures, to build on for future work.

 ### Future considerations

+This is only an initial proposal for the flexible pages work and there are still a lot of unknowns, but here are some of the things we will need to make a plan for in the future.

 #### Choice of URLs